Networking and Building Relationships (Part 3)

 A co-worker might have upset us in the past.
 It could be that the person was too critical about our work or simply did not treat us with respect like everyone else.
 How we talk to, or work with, that person may have become cold and antagonistic.
 Simply put, we just don’t like that person at all.
 However, maintaining an attitude like this for a long time will not be beneficial for the progress of our work or the advancement of our career.

-As much as possible, strive to be in good terms with everyone.
+As much as possible, strive to be on good terms with everyone.
 Try sitting down with the person we’re having issues with and discussing the issues thoroughly to have a better understanding of where we disagree.
 Don’t avoid any issues that can be fixed, as most are fixable.
 There’s a huge chance that the other person agrees on many things with us and differs only on a few.
 So don’t avoid a person just because you don’t like them.
-Work to replace anger or frustration with a friendly, gentle, and calm behavior.
+Work to replace anger or frustration with friendly, gentle, and calm behavior.
 This way, we’ll be able to shift the other person’s perspective of us and have a much better chance of convincing them of the points we’re trying to make.

 Just like how we would approach any of our friends, we also should greet our co-workers cheerfully.
 Start by exchanging pleasantries.
 For example, ask about how the person’s day is going so far.
 Talk about current events that’ll trigger a continuous conversation.
-Learn about the other person’s interest or hobbies and try to build upon that.
+Learn about the other person’s interests or hobbies and try to build upon them.
 This helps make the person comfortable with chatting and listening to us.
-The more we spend time with them, the more we get to truly know them and vice versa.
+The more we spend time with them, the more we get to truly know them, and vice versa.
 Once they feel positive about us, we can then introduce more serious issues that we want to go over with them.
 By being friendly in the beginning, we’ll have much more influence in convincing the person to agree with us.

 Building Relationships

-Learn more!
+Learn More

 Thank you for reading part 3 of CFI’s guide to networking and building relationships.
 CFI offers hundreds of free resources to help you add to your skills and advance your career in the financial world: